-The mission of Apex Innovations is to improve knowledge and clinical competency for optimal patient outcomes, by creating and delivering effective, guideline-based online education for the healthcare team.
-Our vision is to transform clinical education using unique, interactive, and realistic 3-D animations to address educational needs.
-Our design approach is to make difficult concepts come to life to enhance the learning experience.
+The mission of Apex Innovations is to improve the knowledge, skill, strategy, and/or performance of the healthcare team to impact the interprofessional and multidisciplinary CE environment, for optimal patient outcomes.
+We create and deliver effective, guideline-based online education to address underlying educational needs with unique, interactive, and realistic 3-D graphics to make concepts come alive to enhance the learning experience.

 In 2002, Apex Innovations was founded by Marianne Bourgeois, an emergency nurse who witnessed a false computer-generated 12-lead ECG interpretation for a patient who was really having an MI.
 She developed MI Rule Visions®, a template to help others better understand 12-lead ECGs and subsequently, online continuing education.